Luca-A-Magalhaes/himcd/README.md

 ### Configuring the database

 The project uses [MySQL](https://www.mysql.com/downloads/) as default database engine, you will need an instance running with a database for the project.
-If you want to change to another engine refer to [SQLAlchemy Manual](https://docs.sqlalchemy.org/en/14/core/engines.html).
+If you want to change to another engine refer to [SQLAlchemy Manual](https://docs.sqlalchemy.org/en/14/core/engines.html) and edit the `config.py`.

 Also if you dont want to setup an database initially, you can use an development database provide on the [Using Docker](#using-docker) setup.
 WARNING: we DO NOT recommend using this database on production environment, since all database data WILL BE WIPED on the container removal.